cloudtamer-io/terraform-provider-cloudtamerio/importer-script/README.md

 Use this if cloudtamer does not have a valid certificate.

-Using this will output a warning message during the import.
+Using this will output a warning message during the import and may affect functionality overall.

 Example usage: